oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/alert.md

 ## Border

-You can style the alert with a shadow by adding the `border` property, the property is a`boolean` value.
+You can style the alert with a shadow by adding the `border` props, the props is a`boolean` value.

 </card>